BEng, MEng, PhD, MAIAA

-Liudi Jiang is a Senior Lecturer at the University of Southampton.
-She graduated with a first class degree in Microelectronics and a Master’s degree in Physics.
-Her Doctoral research at the University of Dundee as in the area of advanced material physics and was awarded in 2002.
-This was followed by 4 years’ at the Scottish Microelectronics Centre at the University of Edinburgh where her work included development of novel material processes and sensors for a variety of applications etc. She was appointed a RCUK Academic Fellow (Roberts Fellow) in 2006 at the University of Southampton, became a Lecturer in 2008 and a Senior Lecturer in 2013.
-She is currently supervisor of 8 PhD students and 3 Research Fellows.
+Liudi Jiang obtained BEng in Microelectronics, MSc in Physics.
+She received her Ph.D. in advanced materials from the University of Dundee in 2002.
+This was followed by her postdoctoral fellowship at the University of Edinburgh on multidisciplinary research in developing novel materials, processes and electromechanical sensors for a range of applications etc. She was appointed a RCUK Academic Fellow (Roberts Fellow) in 2006 at the University of Southampton, Lecturer in 2008, Associate Professor in 2013 and then Professor in 2015.
 She is a Chartered Physicist.

-Dr. Jiang’s research interest spans multidisciplinary areas of electromechanial sensors/actuators, advanced materials and processes for biomedical and energy harvesting applications.
-“It’s important for research to have a broad view, for me the excitement comes from engineering advanced materials and devices for new technologies which address unmet application needs.”
+------ “It’s important for research to have a broad view, for me the excitement comes from engineering advanced materials, devices and intelligent systems for new technologies which address unmet application needs.”

 Bioengineering solutions for prosthetics